MAS150MD200/CentOS-6.5-x86_64-minimal-docker-image/README.md

     ./mkimage-yum.sh -p yum-plugin-ovl centos65
     ```

-- Now we need to copy archive we created to our host machine and import it to docker.
-On second terminal run:
+- Exit the container, we don't need it anymore (type exit or Ctrl+D)
     ```
-    docker cp dev:/root/centos65.tar ./
+    exit
     ```

 - Import the contents from a tarball to create a filesystem image: